-You may revoke your proxy any time before the polls close at the Annual Meeting.
+You may revoke your proxy and/or change your vote at any time before the polls close at the Annual Meeting.
 You may do this by:

-- · signing another proxy with a later date; - · voting on the Internet or by telephone (your latest Internet or telephone proxy is counted); - · voting again at the meeting; or - · notifying the Corporate Secretary, in writing, that you wish to revoke your previous proxy.
+- Signing another proxy with a later date; - Voting on the Internet or by telephone (your latest Internet or telephone proxy is counted); - · Voting again at the meeting; or - · Notifying the Corporate Secretary, in writing, that you wish to revoke your previous proxy.
 We must receive your notice prior to the vote at the Annual Meeting.